trebco/treb/complex-support.md

 ### Complex Number Support

 Current functions and operators that support complex arguments.
 If any function supports complex arguments you can mix complex and real arguments.
+Return value may be complex or real.

 #### Unary operators